Teaching in the Context of Generative AI

 How Do LLMs function?

 The most widely known of these tools, ChatGPT, is a large language model (LLM).
 Using significant processing power, large data sets, and human training, LLMs generate probable responses in fluent language to user prompts.
 LLM development is a complex process that combines deep learning, natural language processing, hardware acceleration, and programming ethical rules (guardrails).
+LLMs are essentially sophisticated predictive text engines, predicting the most statistically likely next word, in response to a user’s prompt.

 Ethical Use and Data Privacy